 - Bellare Bhanishanker Rao

 IBM Ring 177 was at the forefront of magic activities in India till the late 1990s and fell into slumber after the passing of its dynamic founder, Prof. S K Vasantha Kumar.
-After a brief period of inactivity, Ring 177 was revived as the IBM Karnataka Ring in March 2011 in a joint initiative by magicians from Karnataka, under the leadership of Nakul Shenoy.
+After a brief period of inactivity, Ring 177 was revived in June 2010 in a joint initiative by IBM members of Karnataka, led by Nakul Shenoy.

-A fresh Charter was then awarded to IBM Ring 177 on the 28th of June, 2011.
-This new charter recognised the following twelve members as the Charter Members of Ring 177:
+A fresh Charter was then awarded to IBM Ring 177 on the 28th of June, 2010.
+This new charter recognises the following twelve members as the Charter Members of Ring 177:

 - Nakul Shenoy